rieckpil/progmot/content/post/proofread-one-year-course-release.md

 ### Use IDEA Live Templates to Avoid Blockers While Recording

-At various recording sessions, I got lost.
+During various recording sessions, I got lost.

 I sometimes forgot how to implement the test, what package to import or what I wanted to show.

 IntelliJ IDEA, the Java IDE I'm using, provides a feature to help: [live templates](https://www.jetbrains.com/help/idea/using-live-templates.html).

-With these templates you prepare code skeletons and insert them with auto-completion.
+With these templates, you prepare code skeletons and insert them with auto-completion.

 However, when using these templates, it's important to find the right balance of magically inserting the code and typing everything from scratch.